shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 <h2 class="anchor" id="projects">Projects</h2>

 This section is usually geared more toward students and new grads, since experienced professionals will have actual applicable experience to discuss in the section above.
-This is also a great way to show off your personality and interests.
+Projects are also a great way to show off your personality and interests.

 >Project Name - Simple Description, Dates
 >- Bullet